Heatherwilliams2/Introducing-You/README.md

  My strengths are time management and organization.
 One of weaknesses is I put a lot of pressure on myself, which sometimes turns into a positive result.
 The language I speak is english.
 I don’t speak any other languages at home.
  I like to watch movies on the weekends with my family, and on the weeknights I dance, Monday through Friday.
 My favourite joke is _“What did the buffalo say to his son, when we went to off to school?
-Bi-son”_ :buffalo:
-What **I want** to get out of Business is to know how to work with computers and know business communications.
+Bi-son”_ What **I want** to get out of Business is to know how to work with computers and know business communications.
-The software I have used in the past is Google Spreadsheet, Openoffice, and most often Google Docs.
+The software I have used in the past is Google Spreadsheet, Openoffice, and most often Google Docs.:computer:

 ![A picture that represents me](https://upload.wikimedia.org/wikipedia/commons/f/f6/Ballet-dancer_01.jpg)